-Here’s what we know about the ‘Joker’ sequel
+Brendan Gleeson set to join 'Joker: Folie à Deux' in new role

 A Joker Is Born?

-According to the same reports that say Gaga is in talks to play Harley Quinn, Joker 2 will apparently be a musical.
+According to the same reports which touted Gaga to play Harley Quinn, Joker 2 will apparently be a musical.
 Sharing a title with a Fall Out Boy album isn’t the only connection Joker 2 has with the world of music though, with Phillips previously producing A Star Is Born, (which starred Joker producer Bradley Cooper and potential Joker 2 star Gaga).
 There’s also the important of the soundtrack to the original film, picking up an Oscar for Best Score.

 What’s the plot going to be?